adcerro/closest_linked-list_/README.md

 * [Sources](#Sources)

 ## General info
-This is the third hand-in of the computational project of discrete structures.
+This is the final lab for algorithms and complexity class

 ## Technologies
 * Java 17